Info for Authors – Social Media Guide

 Introduction

 Social media has become an essential tool for book marketing and promotion.
 It’s an excellent way to connect with readers and spread the word, but it can be difficult to figure out how to get started.
-This guide is a resource for authors looking to learn about social media, dip their toes into the social waters, or dive right in.
+This guide is a resource for authors looking to learn about social media, either dipping their toes into the social waters or diving right in.

 Social media and how it works is constantly shifting.
 It’s important to stay agile and flexible.
 There are a lot of different options for social networks to consider and a lot of information on how to make the best use of the medium.
 Don’t get overwhelmed.
 Peruse it in pieces.
 Find the platforms that make sense for you and start where you can.
 Be authentic and persistent.